microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_SuppressionGroups.md

 ## Defining suppression groups

 Suppression groups can be defined with either YAML or JSON format, and can be included with a module or a standalone `.Rule.yaml` or `.Rule.jsonc` file.
-In either case, define a selector within a file ending with the `.Rule.yaml` or `.Rule.jsonc` extension.
+In either case, define a suppression group within a file ending with the `.Rule.yaml` or `.Rule.jsonc` extension.
 A suppression group can be defined side-by-side with other resources such as rules, baselines or module configurations.

 Suppression groups can also be defined within `.json` files.